aschmeckmann/gcipher/README.md

 For more details on the configuration options, please refer to the source code in the `config` package.

+## Command-Line Interface (CLI)

+The `gcipher` application provides a CLI that facilitates various operations related to user management and certificate migration.
+The CLI extends the application's functionality and makes it easier to perform tasks without having to interact with the API directly.

+### Available Commands

+1. **userctl**: User Management
+    ```
+    gcipher userctl [command]
+    ```

+    - **register**: Register a new user
+      ```
+      gcipher userctl register
+      ```

+    Example usage: To register a new user, you can use the following command:
+    ```bash
+    gcipher userctl register
+    ```

+2. **migratectl**: Certificate Migration
+    ```
+    gcipher migratectl [command]
+    ```

+    - **migrate-certs**: Migrate certificates to the database
+      ```
+      gcipher migratectl migrate-certs [path-to-certs-directory] [username]
+      ```

+    Example usage: To migrate certificates from a directory to the database under a specific username, you can use the following command:
+    ```bash
+    gcipher migratectl migrate-certs /path/to/certs user123
+    ```

+### Command Usage Guidelines

+- **userctl**: The `userctl` command is mainly used for managing users.
+Currently, it supports the `register` subcommand to facilitate new user registration.
+More subcommands may be added in the future for tasks such as deleting users or updating user information.

+- **migratectl**: The `migratectl` command allows you to migrate certificates stored in a directory to your MongoDB database.
+It expects the path to the directory containing PEM certificates and a username that will be the owner of these certificates.

 ## Dependencies

 - Go (1.17)